rwxrob/skilstak/docs/about/nice.md

   Text: ->
     I just want to say thank you @rwxrob for being a positive influence in my life  <3

+- Name: adrnlnJnky
+  Text: ->
+    I want to share: I took your Linux class in 2020 during the Covid lockdown.
+I took your course then, from there I learned Go, then randomly Elixir and now I have a job as a developer.
+That course your did for free was the jump point that got me moving forward with traction...
 ```